Published Sep 27

 This natural wonder is a destination you simply can't ignore on your trip to the north of the province; in fact, each year, more than 30,000 visitors seek out the many experiences found at Mount Carleton Provincial Park.
 Along with its legendary hiking trails, Mount Carleton offers great biking along the forest roadways and unforgettable canoeing across three lakes and two rivers.

 Since the Chaleur Region is often considered "The Gateway to Mount Carleton," we felt it was our duty to assist you in planning your trip.
-You'll definitely want to stop by the Chaleur Region on your way there (for gear and supplies), and on your way back ...to take a good shower, have a well-deserved meal out, maybe a cheers your accomplishments over a few local microbrews, and enjoy some of our legendary Chaleur Region hospitality!
+You'll definitely want to stop by the Chaleur Region on your way there (for gear and supplies), and on your way back ...to take a good shower, have a well-deserved meal out, maybe even cheers your accomplishments over a few local microbrews, and enjoy some of our legendary Chaleur Region hospitality!

 Just making a quick day trip?
 Thinking of doing a week-long camping session?
 Keep reading: we've got you covered.